This Day In History April 13 - 19, 2014

 Pottery from the Holy Land (2,000 to 5,000 years old) exhibit is now open.
-Beginning in August, visitors to the PHC will have an chance to participate in an "archaelogical dig" to uncover and assemble shards of replica pottery from the Holy Land.
-The exhibit runs until late Spring 2014.
+This upcoming summer, visitors to the PHC will have an chance to participate in an "archaelogical dig" to uncover and assemble shards of replica pottery from the Holy Land.
+The exhibit runs through August 2014.

 On the Air & In The Movies: The 20th Century History of Presbyterians in Broadcasting& Communications